 There was always envy in the family of the priests: Moses, Aaron, and Miriam.
 Moses was envied for his privileged position before Yahweh, the God of Israel.
 Miriam, sister of Aaron and Moses, incited Aaron against Moses because he commanded like a king; his commands were backed up by signs, miracles, and punishments, all of which proved divine authority.
 Miriam is struck with leprosy for her denigrating attitude towards Moses.

 According to biblical accounts, Moses, Aaron, and Miriam were in a fraternity relationship, but unfortunately, Aaron and Miriam were envious of Moses.
 Aaron was younger than his sister Miriam.
 He married Elisha, daughter of Amminadab and sister of Nahshon, of the tribe of Judah.
 Elisheba bore him four sons: Nadab, Abihu, Eleazar, and Ithamar.
-When God invited Moses on Mount Horeb to set out to redeem his oppressed people, he tried to evade such a difficult task because he had a slurred speech and a tongue that was slurred.
+When God invited Moses to Mount Horeb to set out to redeem his oppressed people, he tried to evade such a difficult task because he had slurred speech and a tongue that was slurred.

 The families that followed Korah and Dathan challenged Moses’ authority, proclaiming priesthood as an attribute of every Israelite.
 Neither Aroon nor Moses entered Canaan because they loved a man more than God.
-Characters who Yahweh’s strictness lowered the bar over time, David was forgiven for sins worse than those of his predecessors.
+Yahweh’s strictness lowered the bar over time, and David was forgiven for sins worse than those of his predecessors.